polarityio/misp-ioc-submission/README.md

 https://my-misp-server.internal
 ```

-### API Key
+### Authentication Key

 The authentication of the automation is performed via a secure key available in the MISP UI interface.
 Make sure you keep that key secret as it gives access to the entire database!
-The API key is available in the event actions menu under automation

-### Enable Adding Tags
+### Allow IOC Deletion

-If checked, users can add tags to an event from the Overlay Window
+If checked, users will be able to delete an Attribute from MISP. (this setting must be set to `User can view only`.

-> Note that we recommend setting this option as an admin only option so the value is consistent across all your users.

-### Enable Removing Tags

-If checked, users can remove tags from an event from the Overlay Window

-> Note that we recommend setting this option as an admin only option so the value is consistent across all your users.

 ## Installation Instructions